Cybonto/OllaBench/README.md

 - GPU: nvidia geforce RTX 3080 Ti
 - Minimum RAM: [your normal ram use]+[the size of your intended model]
 - Disk space: [your normal disk use]+[minimum software requirements]+[the size of your intended model]
-- Minimum software requirements: nvidia CUDA 12 (nvidia CUDA toolkit),
+- Minimum software requirements: nvidia CUDA 12 (nvidia CUDA toolkit), Microsoft MPI, MSVC compiller, llama_index
-- Additional system requirements:
+- Additional system requirements: docker compose and other related docker requirements if you use Docker stack
 ### Quick Install of Key Components
 This quick install is for a single Windows PC use case (without Docker) and for when you need to use OllaGen1 to generate your own datasets.
 I assume you have nvidia GPU installed.\
 - Go to [TensorRT-LLM for Windows](https://github.com/NVIDIA/TensorRT-LLM/blob/main/windows/README.md) and follow the Quick Start section to install TensorRT-LLM and the prerequisites.